 House fire in Rochester Hills

-Firefighters were on scene early Tuesday at a house fire in Rochester Hills, Michigan.
+First responders were on scene of a house fire early Tuesday in Rochester Hills, Michigan.

 View CBS News In